 Alissa M. Fitzgerald.
-Dr. Fitzgerald has served as a member of the Board since immediately following the consummation of the Business Combination and previously served as a member of the Legacy Rigetti Board from April 2018 until the consummation of the Business Combination.
+Dr. Fitzgerald has served as a member of the Board since immediately following the consummation of the Business Combination.
 She has also served as the Chief Executive Officer and Managing Member of A.M.
 Fitzgerald & Associates, LLC, a consulting services firm for micro electromechanical systems (MEMS) product development and technology since 2003.
 She had previously worked in engineering or management positions at several technology companies.
 She currently serves as a member of the board of directors of Transducer Research Foundation since 2016 and served as a board director for the MEMS Industry Group (MIG) from 2008 to 2014.
-Dr. Fitzgerald received a PhD. in aeronautics and astronautics from Stanford University and an M.S. and B.S. in aeronautics and astronautics from the Massachusetts Institute of Technology.
+Dr. Fitzgerald received a PhD. in aeronautics and astronautics from the Massachusetts Institute of Technology.
 We believe Dr. Fitzgerald is qualified to serve as a member of the Board because of her extensive experience as a senior executive and substantial knowledge in semiconductor and electronics technology.